upcoming dates

 ACCREDITATION

-This activity is an Accredited Simulation Activity (Section 3) as defined by the Royal College of Physicians and Surgeons of Canada’s Maintenance of Certification Program (MOC) as well as a Recognized Practice’s Assessment Activity as defined by the Collège des médecins du Québec.
-This activity has been approved by the Continuing Professional Development Directorate (CPDD) of the Fédération des médecins spécialistes du Québec.
+Previous courses were an Accredited Simulation Activity (Section 3) as defined by the Royal College of Physicians and Surgeons of Canada’s Maintenance of Certification Program (MOC) as well as a Recognized Practice’s Assessment Activity as defined by the Collège des médecins du Québec.
+This activity has been approved by the Continuing Professional Development Directorate (CPDD) of the Fédération des médecins spécialistes du Québec with a maximum of 14,5 hours in section 3 / Recognized Practice’s Assessment Activity, in accordance with the duration of participation.